Shani Shingnapur: Details

 Shingnapur is also famous for the fact that no house in the village has doors, only door frames.
-Despite this, officially no theft was reported in the village although there were reports of theft in 2010 and 2011.
+Despite this, officially no theft has been reported in the village although there were reports of theft in 2010 and 2011.

-The temple is believed to be a "jagrut devasthan" (lit. "alive temple"), meaning that a deity still resides in the temple icon.
-Villagers believe that god Shani punishes anyone attempting theft.
+The temple is believed to be a "jagrut devasthan" (lit. "alive temple"), meaning that a deity still resides in the temple.
+Villagers believe that god Shani punishes anyone attempting thievery.
 The deity here is "Swayambhu" (Sanskrit: self-evolved deity) that is self emerged from earth in form of black, imposing stone.
 Though no one knows the exact period, it is believed that the Swayambhu Shanaishwara statue was found by shepherds of the then local hamlet.
 It is believed to be in existence at least since the start of Kali Yuga.

 The village has a post office and a high school known as Shri Shanishwar Vidya Mandir besides the primary schools run by the Zilla Parishad.
 The chief source of water supply in the village is wells.